nextgenhealthcare/connect-docker/README.md

 ## Environment Variables

 # License
-View license information for the software contained in this image NextGen Connect is released under the [Mozilla Public License version 1.1](https://www.mozilla.org/en-US/MPL/1.1/ "Mozilla Public License version 1.1").
-You can find a copy of the license in `server/docs/LICENSE.txt`.
+The Dockerfiles, entrypoint script, and any other files used to build these Docker images are Copyright © NextGen Healthcare and licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).

-All licensing information regarding third-party libraries is located in the `server/docs/thirdparty` folder.
+NextGen Connect is released under the [Mozilla Public License 1.1](https://www.mozilla.org/en-US/MPL/1.1/).
+You can find a copy of the license in [server/docs/LICENSE.txt](https://github.com/nextgenhealthcare/connect/blob/development/server/docs/LICENSE.txt).
+All licensing information regarding third-party libraries is located in the [server/docs/thirdparty](https://github.com/nextgenhealthcare/connect/tree/development/server/docs/thirdparty) folder.